Celebrate National Nurses Week May 6th – 12th

 Recognizing Nurses During Stressful Times

-Nurses need to know, now more than ever, that their work keeping their communities safe is appreciated and valued.
+Now more than ever, nurses need to know that their work keeping their communities safe is appreciated and valued.
 Building certainty and structure around an official event can be comforting and give an unfettered line of communication in times of stress.

 Recognition can be as simple as a sincere compliment, a handwritten card of thanks, or anything that fits your current situation.
 However you recognize your RNs on National Nurses Week, make it count and show them your heart.
 Every single organization on the planet depends on their workforces being healthy and ready to work, and nurses are our frontline defenders.